binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Do you have enough control with your data in the cloud and if it has been compromised, will you actually know about it, and can it invoke your incident response team(s) and procedures?
 * Cloud and hosting providers are readily giving up your secrets to government organisations, and to the highest bidders.
 In many cases you will not know about it
 * Your provider may go out of business, and you may get little notice of this
-* Providers are often outsourcing their services to several different provider.
+* Providers are often outsourcing their services to several different providers deep.
 Even they don't have visibility themselves, meaning further control is lost
 * Distribution = attack surface.
 Where is your data?
 Where are your VM images running from?
 Further distributed on iSCSI targets?
 Where are the targets?
 * Your provider knows little (at best) about your domain, how you operate, or what you have running on their system(s).
 How are they supposed to protect you if they have no knowledge of your domain?